ATU Scholars Symposium

 Submit your application by March 6 to secure your spot — don’t miss this opportunity to participate!

-Submit Your Application!Poster Session
+Submit Your Application!Poster presentations

 Posters will need to be 48 in wide by 36 in tall.
 The template for portrait -oriented poster can be found here and the template for landscape research posters can be found here.